-The City of Longmont has contracted with Colorado Mosquito Control to implement an "integrated pest management program" to combat mosquitoes that might carry the West Nile Virus.
+The City of Longmont has contracted with Vector Disease Control International (Formerly Colorado Mosquito Control) to implement an "integrated pest management program" to combat mosquitoes that might carry the West Nile Virus.
 This program focuses on first attacking mosquitoes in their larval stage before they become airborne.
 This is the best method since it eliminates mosquitoes before they hatch.
 This method also minimizes fogging to kill the adult, airborne bugs.

 - Get a quick glimpse of the risk indicator updated throughout the mosquito season - low, moderate, or severe (as seen above).

-- See weekly trap reports from Colorado Mosquito Control
+- See weekly trap reports from Vector Disease Control International

-- Call Notification & Shutoff Request from Colorado Mosquito Control - CMC maintains a database of community residents who wish to have their property excluded from ULV fogging operations.
+- Call Notification & Shutoff Request from Vector Disease Control International - VDCI maintains a database of community residents who wish to have their property excluded from ULV fogging operations.
 There are three options, 1.
 Property Shutoff, 2.
 Property Shutoff with Call Notification of Spraying, or 3.
 Call Notification of Spraying Only.
-Please call CMC at 877-276-4306 to make this request.
-Or you can e-mail CMC at firstname.lastname@example.org.
+Please call VDCI at 877-276-4306 to make this request.
+Or fill out an online request form at www.vdci.net/Colorado#3.
+Or you can e-mail VDCI at firstname.lastname@example.org.

-- To report problem areas in your neighborhood or to be notified of the spraying schedule call Colorado Mosquito Control at (970) 962-2582.
+- To report problem areas in your neighborhood or to be notified of the spraying schedule call VDCI at (970) 962-2582.

-- Read the 2016 City of Longmont Mosquito Control Program Annual Report
+- Read City of Longmont Mosquito Control Program Annual Reports

 - See overview video of Longmont's mosquito strategy (below).